g-e-kenney/prettyClusters/README.md

 ### `prepNeighbors`
 This is a wrapper for two subfunctions:
 - `neighborHypothetical`
 This tool identifies sets of hypothetical proteins that are overrepresented in the genomic neighborhood of the genes of interest.
 Beyond R packages, this tool uses the NCBI blast+ package and MAFFT, which need to be pre-installed.
 Note that for identifying subgroups of hypothetical proteins, an all-by-all blast step is used, which can lead to long computation time on large datasets!
 [Tidygraph](https://github.com/thomasp85/tidygraph) (with [ggraph](https://github.com/thomasp85/ggraph)) and/or [pvclust](https://github.com/shimo-lab/pvclust) are used identify and visualize possible cutoff points for defining those subgroups of hypothetical proteins.
+For computational reasons, tidygraph is likely to be quicker for large datasets.
 - `neighborTrim`
 This tool identifies genomic neighborhoods where contig ends result in small neighborhoods.
 Since truncated neighborhoods can mis-weight genome neighborhood clustering, they can be removed from further analyses.
 #### Use of `prepNeighbors`